 Day 03: Kathmandu –Jiri Bazar (1995m) by bus

 It is 215km from Kathmandu to Jiri.
 Hence we will drive almost for the whole day today i,e for about 8 hours.
 The road is metalized and comfortable.
-But it has a number of bends in the several places.
+But it has a number of bends in several places.
 The bus runs smoothly.
-We catch the road to Khasa (Tibet) in the beginning.
-After driving for 3 and half hour, at the place called Khadichaur, the road splits.
+We take the Araniko highway in the beginning.
+After driving for 3 and a half hour, at the place called Khadichaur, the road splits.
 One leads to Khasa and the other, definitely, to Jiri.
 We cross the bridge over Bhotikoshi at Khadichaur.
 Then the road goes through the small and beautiful villages where the people of various tribes live together in peace and harmony.
 The view we can see through the window of the bus is spectacular: green hills, white Himalayas, beautiful villages.
-We cross Charikot, the head quarter of Dolakha Districts on the way.
+We cross Charikot, the headquarter of Dolakha Districts on the way.
 It’s a small city in the hilly region of Nepal.
 The earthquake that took place on May 12 has devastated this city recently.
 The path goes down from Charikot.
 Then we cross Tamakoshi and the path goes uphill for sometimes, then flat for sometimes and then finally again downhill to Jiri Bazar.
-Jiri is small town in the Everest Region.
-We have camp here for the night.
-From today onwards, after the dinner or before we go to bed, the Himalayan Vacation Treks and Expedition trekking guide will take report and give briefing in every evening about the trek that we are going to make next day.
+Jiri is a small town in the Everest Region.
+We have camped here for the night.
+From today onwards, after the dinner or before we go to bed, the Himalayan Vacation Treks and Expedition trekking guide will take a report and give a briefing in every evening about the trek that we are going to make next day.

 Day 04: Jiri Bazar- Shivalaya (1790 m)

 The path goes flat in the beginning.
-Then we go uphill through the villages upto Mali, a Sherpa village.
-I t is a small pass (2334m).
+Then we go uphill through the villages up to Mali, a Sherpa village.
+It is a small pass (2334m).
 Then the path goes down through the light forest and small villages again.
 We can witness the Himalayas of the Everest region from Mali Danda.
 We cross a couple big Rivers: Yalung Khola and Khimti Khola.
 We camp at the bank of Khimti Khola beside the bridge.
 Lodges and tea houses are found here.
-We cannot have communication facility in this point of trekking.
+We cannot have communication facility at this point of trekking.
 There is a check post for the Gauri Shankar Conservation Area.

 Day 05: Shivalaya to Bhandar (2190m)